cappecaps/JupBook/modelling/physics/pressure_theoretical_model.md

 The [NRLMSIS empirical model](https://swx-trec.com/msis/?lz=N4Igtg9gJgpgNiAXCYAdEUCGAXG2CWYM6iAjAOykAsArAEykBsADK6wL4gA0ImcB2AK6wkKdHBz4hsEqWZdxEAHYBzKcOJI6zTjwDOggE4AzTAGMYotL37qZSOTu4gAbpkP5MAIziXk6ADkAeXRnNw9vXz1RAG10AEFDdAUQAAlk9FTNFICMkAC6POC8kO50IMKykABZTD09PIAVGDAABxhDHCNNAF0QdiA) provides an enormous quantity of data , that ...

 %The model that we have built so far is actually rather accurate, especially if we want to use it at the surface of the Earth, where the atmospheric composition, the gravitational field, and

+%We can also substitute the lapse rate with the actual data from [atmospheric sounding](wiki:Atmospheric_sounding), if we want to calculate the change in pressure more accurately.
+For now, we are happy with the standard lapse rate.

 ## Using sounding data